BigDataIA-Fall2024-TeamB8/Assignment-1/README.md

 Attestation and contribution declaration:
 WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK Contribution overall:
 1. Sathvik Vadavatha : 33% contribution
-b.
-Rutuja Patil: 33% contribution
+2. Rutuja Patil: 33% contribution
-c.
-Sakshi Aade: 33% contribution
+3. Sakshi Aade: 33% contribution